EN

 What Is Manure?

 This material has been used since ancient times.
-Manure was used not only as fertilizer, but also as fuel, in construction-related purposes, for biogas production and for paper production.
+Manure was used not only as fertilizer, but also as fuel; today it may also serve as raw material for biogas, compost and some fibrous materials.

 Manure is an organic fertilizer that can positively affect soil fertility.
 It adds micro- and macroelements, improves mechanical and physical soil properties, and supports soil microflora activity.
 It should be used with consideration of the degree of decomposition, the crop and agronomic requirements.